atrighosh/atrighosh.github.io/about.md

 I have also worked as a *Wissenschaftlicher Mitarbeiter* at Charité Universitätsmedizin Berlin in the lab of Dr. Livia de Hoz setting up Neuropixels recording for auditory neuroscience experiments.
 I also analyzed neural spiking data for statistical learning in the brain.

-The About page is a common convention found on websites.
-It is your opportunity to let us know all the details "about" your project:
+Details "about" your project:

-- focus and topic area
+### Domains I have worked on:
+- Auditory Neuroscience
+- Music Cognition
-- people involved
+- Decision-making
-- code and projects used
+- Image processing and classification
+- Process Simulation